mihakralj/pinescript/docs/trends/dema.md

 # Double Exponential Moving Average (DEMA)

 The Double Exponential Moving Average (DEMA) is a technical indicator designed to reduce the lag inherent in traditional moving averages in exchange for the risk of overshooting.
 Created by Patrick Mulloy, DEMA applies the EMA calculation twice in a way that minimizes lag while maintaining smoothness.
-It's particularly useful in trending markets where traditional moving averages might be too slow to react to price changes.
+It's particularly useful in trending markets where traditional moving averages might be too slow to react to signal changes.

 [Pine Script Implementation of DEMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends/dema.pine)